utropicmedia/storj-pydio/README.md

     }
 ```

 * Store both these files in a `config` folder.
-Filename command-line arguments are optional.  defualt locations are used.
+Filename command-line arguments are optional.  default locations are used.

 ## Run the command-line tool